University-of-Reading-Space-Science/HIEnsembleHindcast/README.md

 # HIEnsembleHindcast - constraining HUXt ensembles with heliospheric imager data.

 ## Introduction
-This repository provides the analysis code and data used to investigate how Heliospheric Imager data can be used to constraing an ensemble hindcast of the 28th September 2012 CME using the HUXt model.
+This repository provides the analysis code and data used to investigate how Heliospheric Imager data can be used to constrain an ensemble hindcast of the 28th September 2012 CME using the HUXt model.
 This study is currently under review.

 ## Contact
 Please contact [Luke Barnard](https://github.com/lukebarnard).